 - Minimum credit line: $300

-The Credit One Platinum Visa for Rebuilding Credit has a perk not common among credit cards for poor credit.
-You get 1 percent cash back for eligible purchases posted to your account each month.
+The Credit One Bank® Platinum Visa® for Rebuilding Credit has a perk not common among credit cards for poor credit.
+You get 1% cash back for eligible purchases posted to your account each month.
 The initial credit line is just $300, but you can increase it as you prove your creditworthiness.

-Unlike some credit cards for people with bad credit, this card might come with an annual fee, which could be as high as $75 for the first year and $99 thereafter.
+Unlike some credit cards for people with bad credit, this card might come with an annual fee, which could be $0 to $99.
 The bank provides detailed terms when you apply, so make sure if you have to pay an annual fee that it’s worth it for your personal situation.

 Related: How to Get a Loan With Bad Credit